-To be clinically diagnosed with Narcissistic Personality Disorder the (DSM-IV) the person must be indicated by at least five of the following characteristics.
+To be clinically diagnosed with Narcissistic Personality Disorder (NPD), certain personality traits must be present.

 The below content is from the Diagnostic and Statistical Manual of Mental Disorders, 4th edition, 1994, commonly referred to as DSM-IV, of the American Psychiatric Association.
 European countries use the diagnostic criteria of the World Health Organization.